source-academy/js-slang/docs/source/README_3_CONCURRENT.md

     </li>
   </ul>

-## What can you do in Source §3.4?
+## What can you do in Source §3 Concurrent?

 You can use all features of
 <a href="../source_3/">Source §3</a> and all
 features that are introduced in
 <a href="https://sicp.comp.nus.edu.sg/chapters/65">chapter 3.4</a> of the
 textbook.
-Below are the features that Source §3.4 adds to Source §3.
+Below are the features that Source §3 Concurrent adds to Source §3.

 ### Concurrency
 To introduce concurrency into your programs, you can use the functions in the <a href="../CONCURRENCY/">CONCURRENCY</a> group of predeclared functions, already mentioned above.
-All programs run in Source §3.4 are concurrent programs, and they return `undefined`.
+All programs run in Source §3 Concurrent are concurrent programs, and they return `undefined`.
+To get feedback from your programs, use the `display` predeclared function.

-No prompt

-###

 ## You want the definitive specs?

 For our development team, we are maintaining a definitive description of the language, called the
-<a href="../source_3.4.pdf">Specification of Source §3.4</a>.
+<a href="../source_3_concurrent.pdf">Specification of Source §3 Concurrent</a>.
 Feel free to
 take a peek!